winglang/polycons/README.md

 ## ??
 Concrete Resolver
 Responsible for mapping a polycon to an actual construct

+## Clients

+Every polycon should have a client of some kind so that can interact with it via some sort of id This is typically for use in Function runtimes
+?
+Maybe not linked to any particular factory, even though it kinda is

 ## Asset Handling
 Provisioners should handle assets.
 Can/Should polycon-level abstraction avoid assets completely through APIs?
 Probably